Laingsburg Local Municipality

-Laingsburg Municipality is a municipality located in the Western Cape Province of South Africa. the population is 8,289.
+Laingsburg Municipality (Laingsburg Munisipaliteit) is a local municipality located in the Western Cape province of South Africa.
+As of 2022, the population is 11,366.
 Its municipality code is WC051.

 Geography

 The municipality covers an area of 8784 km2 on the south-western edge of the Great Karoo.
 The southern edge of the municipality lies along the Anysberg and Swartberg mountains, while its northern edge is the provincial border with the Northern Cape.
 It abuts on the Beaufort West and Prince Albert Municipalities to the east, the Kannaland Municipality to the south, the Langeberg, Breede Valley and Witzenberg Municipalities to the west, and the Karoo Hoogland Municipality to the north.

-According to the 2011 census the municipality has a population of 8,289 people in 2,408 households.
-Of this population, 79.0% describe themselves as "Coloured", 13.3% as "White", and 7.0% as "Black African".
-The first language of 94.3% of the population is Afrikaans, while 1.7% speak English and 1.2% speak Xhosa.
+According to the 2022 census, the population of the municipality was 11,366 people, increasing at an annual rate of 3.1% from 2011.
+87.5% of the population is "Coloured," 7.6% identified as "White," and "Black Africans" were 3.5%.

 The principal settlement in the municipality is the town of Laingsburg, which as of 2011 has a population of 5,667.
 West of Laingsburg is the village of Matjiesfontein, population 422.